 You will need a pre-operative assessment before your cataract surgery, to check that you are well enough for the operation.
 This may be done on the same day as your clinic visit.
+Please be aware if you are a Soft Contact Lens wearer, you will need to remove them one week before pre op date.
+If you are a Hard Contact Lens wearer, you will need to remove them one month before your pre op date.

-Just before the operation you will be given eye drops to enlarge the pupil.
+Just before the operation, the nurse will instil eye drops to enlarge the pupil, which will make the vision blurry for a few hours.